rpm-software-management/rpm/docs/manual/format_v6.md

 VERITYSIGNATURES    |  276  | STRING_ARRAY
 VERITYSIGNATUREALGO |  277  | INT_32
 OPENPGP             |  278  | STRING_ARRAY
+SHA3_256            |  279  | STRING
 RESERVED            |  999  | BIN

-All packages carry at least HEADERSIGNATURES, SHA256 and RESERVED tags.
+All packages carry at least HEADERSIGNATURES, SHA256, SHA3_256 and RESERVED tags.

 On digitally signed packages, the OPENPGP tag will contain one or more base64-encoded OpenPGP signatures on the Header.
 The number of signatures